sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 - QIIME pipeline

 ### Chapter 2 - Transcriptome
-  - Acute phthalate and thermal stress exposure (n=10) on transcriptome
+  - Acute phthalate and thermal stress exposure effects on *M. capitata* coral transcriptome

     - submit as a manuscript to [Environmental Pollution](https://www.sciencedirect.com/journal/environmental-pollution) (IF 9.988)